Municipal Police Service Review

 If current RCMP are facing challenges to recruitment, what would make it any different by moving to a municipal service?
 Also what level of training is required by municipal police vs RCMP?

-Full.360 asked almost 2 years ago
+Full.360 asked about 2 years ago

 The following documents provide detailed information on training, recruitment and retention.
 Please click on the links to learn more.